ITstreet1/WHITEBoard-Saola/README.md

 Onboard there is a JST 2.00mm pitch connector.
 As JST is NOT standardized, please check the battery polarity.
 Wrong polarity can destroy the board and/or battery.
 Supported batteries are standard Li-Ion/Li-Po with 3.7V nominal voltage.
 You can use a battery of any capacity.

 If the project is for use with a battery, there is a switch on the right side that basically switch from VCC to GND on the EN pin of a voltage regulator.
 This way you can enable or disable power to the BOARD.
 In case you can not upload the sketch to a WHITEBoard Saola, please check the position of this switch.
+While turned OFF by this switch, you can still charge the battery by any of the micro USB ports.

 ![20210630_141027](https://user-images.githubusercontent.com/30090189/123978647-52bd0680-d9c0-11eb-8733-6fbeafa35515.jpg)